-The Retired Missionary will continue to have an open account with U.S. Missions and will be eligible to access funds in that account according to AGUSM policies; however, the missionary shall not be free to itinerate or solicit additional support.
+The Retired Missionary will continue to have an open account with U.S. Missions and will be eligible to access funds in that account according to U.S. Missions policies; however, the missionary shall not be free to itinerate or solicit additional support.

-A retired missionary can receive up to \$2,000 per month for salary, (09) Special Personal offerings, and insurance.
+A retired missionary can receive up to \$2,100 per month for allowance, (09) Special Personal offerings, and insurance.
 A retired missionary cannot receive work or other benefits.
 These funds cannot be disbursed to a corporation, district, or church.